jafarimahdi/ReactJs/kalunba/README.md

     1- create EmailJs account

-    2- make template and auto replay for templates and
+    2- make template and auto replay for templates and get user-id & template-id &

     3- npm install emailjs-com --save

-    4- mport { init, sendForm } from 'emailjs-com';

-        init('YOUR_USER_ID');

-    5- import { useState } from 'react';
-        having contact number randomly for our Emailjs data

-    6- make contact function to have random random for each Email

-    7- add <input type='hidden' name='contact_number' value={contactNumber} />
+    4- import to Component

+    5- give to Form an id: for EmailJs function add "#id-form" to <form >

+    6- use #id Instead of e.target for keep the data in EmailJs

+    7- import useState Hook for the popup and showing message after send button to user

+    8- make place for tag to show the message for user <p>message sent</p>
 ## Animation

 .
 Animation with spring-react for the tags